CLTJared/Work-Day-Scheduler/README.md

 # Work-Day-Scheduler
 A simple calendar application that allows a user to save events for each hour of a typical working day (9am–5pm).

+Utilizes DayJS, Bootstrap, and jQuery for styling and functionality of site.

 ## Usage
 * Opening the planner site will display the current day at the top of the calendar
 * Page will contain time blocks for standard business hours of 9am to 5pm